yolain/ComfyUI-Easy-Use/README.en.md

 **v1.1.4 (2024/4/10)**

+- Added `easy preSamplingCustom` - Custom-PreSampling, can be supported cosXL-edit
 - Added `easy ipadapterStyleComposition`
 - Added the right-click menu to view checkpoints and lora information in all Loaders
 - Fixed `easy preSamplingNoiseIn`、`easy latentNoisy`、`east Unsampler` compatible with ComfyUI Revision>=2098 [0542088e] or later